 Angular on GitHub

-Angular is using templates based on an extended version of HTML with Angular directives.
-You will also have to learn a specific syntax.
+Angular framework is using templates based on an extended version of HTML with Angular directives.
+The syntax of those directives is complex and sophisticated, making it one more thing to learn from the basics.

 React JS vs Angular FAQ – hard to answer